TxMat/DaGame-SFML-ver/README.md

     cmake -S . -B build
     cmake --build build --config Release
     ```
-1. Enjoy!
+3. Enjoy!

-## Upgrading SFML
+## Development

-SFML is found via CMake's [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) module.
-FetchContent automatically downloads SFML from GitHub and builds it alongside your own code.
-Beyond the convenience of not having to install SFML yourself, this ensures ABI compatability and simplifies things like specifying static versus shared libraries.

-Modifying what version of SFML you want is as easy as changing the [`GIT_TAG`](CMakeLists.txt#L7) argument.
-Currently it uses the latest in-development version of SFML 2 via the `2.6.x` tag.
-If you're feeling adventurous and want to give SFML 3 a try, use the `master` tag.
-Beware, this requires changing your code to suit the modified API!
-The nice folks in the [SFML community](https://github.com/SFML/SFML#community) can help you with that transition and the bugs you may encounter along the way.

-## But I want to...
+### But I want to...

 Modify CMake options by adding them as configuration parameters (with a `-D` flag) or by modifying the contents of CMakeCache.txt and rebuilding.

 ### Use Static Libraries

-By default SFML builds shared libraries and this default is inherited by your project.
+By default, SFML builds shared libraries and this default is inherited by your project.
 CMake's [`BUILD_SHARED_LIBS`](https://cmake.org/cmake/help/latest/variable/BUILD_SHARED_LIBS.html) option lets you pick static or shared libraries for the entire project.

 ### Change Compilers

 See the variety of [`CMAKE_<LANG>_COMPILER`](https://cmake.org/cmake/help/latest/variable/CMAKE_LANG_COMPILER.html) options.
-In particular you'll want to modify `CMAKE_CXX_COMPILER` to point to the C++ compiler you wish to use.
+In particular, you'll want to modify `CMAKE_CXX_COMPILER` to point to the C++ compiler you wish to use.

 ### Change Compiler Optimizations

 CMake abstracts away specific optimizer flags through the [`CMAKE_BUILD_TYPE`](https://cmake.org/cmake/help/latest/variable/CMAKE_BUILD_TYPE.html) option.
-By default this project recommends `Release` builds which enable optimizations.
+By default, this project recommends `Release` builds which enable optimizations.
 Other build types include `Debug` builds which enable debug symbols but disable optimizations.
 If you're using a multi-configuration generator (as is often the case on Windows), you can modify the [`CMAKE_CONFIGURATION_TYPES`](https://cmake.org/cmake/help/latest/variable/CMAKE_CONFIGURATION_TYPES.html#variable:CMAKE_CONFIGURATION_TYPES) option.